 Stock is valued at weighted average cost and the lower of cost or net realisable value as follows.
 The difference in valuation methods does not have a material effect on the results of the Group given the levels of stockholdings in these organisations.

-• Net cost or realisable value: Strathclyde Partnership for Transport and Mugdock Country Park's stock
+• Net cost or realisable value: Mugdock Country Park's stock

 4. Combining Entities